 The process of installation is usually:

-• Set up the mounting system.
-This is where the hardware which connects the panels to your roof is fixed into place.
-It will need to be installed at an angle of 18 to 36 degrees in order to have maximum sunlight exposure and, therefore, efficiency.
+Set up the mounting system.
+This is where the hardware to connect the panels to your roof is fixed into place.
+It will need to be installed at an angle of 18 to 36 degrees in order to have maximum efficiency.

-• Wire the arrays.
-At this point the cables, usually with MC4 connectors, are connected to the panels.
+Wire the arrays.
+At this point the cables are connected to the panels using MC4 connectors.

-• Solar Inverter Installation.
-The Solar Inverter converts the power generated by the PV cells to AC.
-These inverters are usually installed near to the main panel and can be located indoors or outdoors; the best place for them, however, is somewhere cool so either out of the direct sun, or in a garage or utility room.
+Solar Inverter Installation.
+The Solar Inverter converts the DC power generated by the PV cells to AC power you can use in your home.
+These inverters are usually installed somewhere either outside, out of the direct sun, or in a garage or utility room.

-• Connect Solar Battery.
-If also installing a battery system (highly recommended if you wish to use your PV array on cloudy days) this will need to be connected to the inverter at this point.
+Connect Solar Battery.
+If you are also installing a battery system (highly recommended if you wish to use your excess energy at night) this will need to be connected to the inverter at this point.

-• Connect to the consumer unit.
+Connect to the consumer unit.
 The final part of the solar panel installation is connecting the whole system to the consumer unit in the property.
 At this point a generation meter is also installed in order to monitor the amount of electricity that is being produced.
-Many of these units are accessible by a pc or mobile device, allowing you to scrutinise and analyse generation and usage data.
+Many of these units are accessible from your laptop, tablet or mobile device, allowing you to analyse generation and usage data.

 Do You Need Planning Permission?

-So…unless you happen to live in a castle or at Stonehenge, you should be ok to install your panels without permission – however, it’s always best to check with your local planning authority to confirm.
+So, in most cases you should be ok to install your panels without permission – however, it’s always best to check with your local planning authority to confirm.

 Helping Hands